ucb-152/lab6/README.md

   <a href="https://www.mdpi.com/2079-9292/13/8/1500">Source</a>
 </p>

-Systolic arrays are good for kernels like matrix multiplication, as they have high data reuse.
+Systolic arrays are good for kernels like matrix multiplication.
 From the animation below, you can see that one 3 by 3 matrix is loaded into the PE array, while the other 3 by 9 matrix streams into the PEs.
 The output 3 by 9 matrix is streamed out of the systolic array after 3 MAC operations (since for a 3x3 by 3x9 matrix multiplication, each row by column inner product is 3 multiply and add operations).

 <p align="center">
   <img width="400" src="./img/systolic-array-matmul-animation.gif">